-COMMITMENTS AND CONTINGENCIES
+7. COMMITMENTS AND CONTINGENCIES

-In late October and early November 2013, following the Company's announcement of the results of its Phase 3 trial of Allovectin® and the subsequent decline of the price of its common stock, two putative, securities class action complaints were filed in the U.S. District Court for the Southern District of California against the Company and certain of its current and former officers.
+In late October and early November 2013, following the Company's announcement of the results of its Phase 3 trial of Allovectin® and the subsequent decline of the price of its common stock, two putative securities class action complaints were filed in the U.S. District Court for the Southern District of California against the Company and certain of its current and former officers.
 On February 26, 2014, the two cases were consolidated into one action and a lead plaintiff and lead counsel were appointed.
-On April 3, 2014, the lead plaintiff filed a consolidated complaint alleging that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the Company's business prospects and the prospects for Allovectin, thereby artificially inflating the price of the Company's common stock.
+On April 3, 2014, the lead plaintiff filed a consolidated complaint alleging that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by making materially false and misleading statements regarding the Company's business prospects and the prospects for Allovectin®, thereby artificially inflating the price of the Company's common stock.
 The consolidated complaint seeks unspecified monetary damages and other relief.
 On April 25, 2014, the parties filed a joint motion asking the Court to permit plaintiffs to amend the consolidated complaint, which the Court granted.
 On May 12, 2014, lead plaintiff filed an amended complaint.
 On June 9, 2014, defendants filed a motion to dismiss the amended complaint.
 That same day, defendants also filed a motion to strike certain allegations in the amended complaint.
-The motion to strike is fully briefed, but the Court has not yet issued an order.
-Lead plaintiff's deadline to oppose defendants' pending motion to dismiss is August 4, 2014.
-A hearing, if any, on the motion to dismiss is currently scheduled for August 25, 2014.
+The motions to dismiss and strike are fully briefed, but the Court has not yet issued an order.
 The Company plans to vigorously defend against the claims advanced.
 At this time, the Company is unable to estimate possible losses or ranges of losses for ongoing legal actions.